How to remove Windows Efficiency Magnifier

 Application that seems to be a key-logger is detected.
 System information security is at risk.
 It is recommended to enable the security mode and run total System scanning.

 As you can see, Windows Efficiency Magnifier is based on fake warnings that try to sell its ‘licensed’ version which has no common with computer’s protection.
 It goes without saying that Windows Efficiency Magnifier must be uninstalled before it starts playing havoc on the infected computer.
 If left, it will only display fake warning notifications and run absolutely fabricated scanners that slow down your system and make it weak for other cyber threats.
 Note that this rogue might prevent your antivirus software from working correctly, so try launching Safe Mode with networking first.
-Then launch task manager, kill its randomly named processes and run full system scan with Spyhunter or Malwarebytes Anti-Malware anti-spywares.
+Then launch task manager, kill its randomly named processes and run full system scan with spyhunter or Malwarebytes Anti-Malware anti-spywares.

-Windows Efficiency Magnifier screenshots
+Automatic Windows Efficiency Magnifier removal tools

 Manual Windows Efficiency Magnifier removal